 Please note that the self-declaration form is not your actual DBS application/DBS check but is a part of our procedures: we will contact you approximately 4 months prior to course start with instructions for starting your DBS application.

 DBS application fee

 There will be a fee for the DBS application, which you pay online at the time of submitting your DBS application.
-This will be in the region of £52 but is subject to increase for 2014 entry.
+This will be in the region of £50-£60 (to be confirmed).

 If you are on an NHS-funded course (BSc/MSc Occupational Therapy, BSc Physiotherapy, BSc Diagnostic Radiography, BSc Nursing, BSc Midwifery) and you are a Home/EU student the cost will be covered by the NHS.
 If you are an overseas student on an NHS course or transferring from another institution you will be required to pay for the DBS check.

-If your offer includes the above, you must do this experience/visit no later than 31 July 2014.
-Please complete the relevant report/visit form and return to the Health Admissions office.
+If your offer includes the above, you must complete this experience/visit and the relevant report/visit form and return to the Health Admissions office no later than 31 July.
 We will be looking for a satisfactory outcome in order to confirm your place.

 University Services and Facilities